Finding Healthy Online

 1. To establish a strong and lasting new industry-academic partnership.

-2. To conduct initial research exploring real-world consumer interactions with online retail food environments and to develop realistic pathways for websites’ designs that encourage and support consumers in making healthier choices when shopping online.
+2. To conduct initial research exploring real-world consumer interactions with online retail food environments and to develop realistic pathways for website designs that encourage and support consumers in making healthier choices when shopping online.

 Publications and outputs

-• produce co-authored project-focused publications
+• co-authored project-focused publications

 Institutions & Team